beeradmoore/Spigot-AdvancementLog/README.md

 # AdvancementLog
-Plugin for SpigotMC - Writes advancements to a jsonl log file.
+Plugin for Spigot - Writes advancements to a jsonl log file.